iron-absorption-header.jpg

 4 Tips To Improve Iron Absorption

-Iron is an essential nutrient, crucial for building red blood cells in the body.
-Experts recommend a higher iron intake if you’re eating a plant-based diet, but make sure you’re absorbing as much iron from your food by using these 4 easy meal hacks!
+Iron is an essential nutrient which is crucial for building red blood cells in the body.
+While it's possible to get all the iron you need from a plant-based diet, it can take a little more planning.
+Follow these simple tips to make sure you're absorbing as much iron from your diet as possible!

 Not all forms of dietary iron are created equal.
 While it’s entirely possible to get all the iron you need from plant-based sources, the form of iron found in plants (non-heme iron) is less easily absorbed by your body than the heme form found in animals and fish - meaning those eating a plant-based diet may need to eat up to twice as much iron to compensate.